Alan-R/rust-nanoprobe/README.md

  * It is required that a nanoprobe be tolerant of the CMA being temporarily unavailable.
  * The CMA is permitted to assume that anything that a nanoprobe needs to tell it will eventually arrive, unless the nanoprobe restarts (see below).
  * When a nanoprobe restarts, loss of all pending communications is expected.
+ * The current protocol supports sending binary data, which would support proxies (see below) encapsulating and re-signing encrypted data from their clients.
+   It seems likely that this aspect of the current protocol should be retained - and keeping compatability with the existing CMA code has value.

 # Food for Thought (mostly architectural level issues, mostly not nanoprobe issues)
 Not all of these need to be solved soon, but need to be given good thought over time.